infotel4iarc/CanReg5-RestAPI/readme.md

 ## Database

-The api uses [CanReg](https://github.com/IARC-CSU/CanReg5)'s database to store records related information (patient, tumour, source).
+The api uses CanReg's database to store system related information.
 Therefore, the application should be started before the api.

 Once you have started and connected to CanReg, go to Management -> Advanced -> Start database server.